colthreepv/angular-media-player/README.md

 `media-player` is a directive working as an _attribute_, it **must** be used either on an `<audio>`, or `<video>` tag.

 ### Attributes
-Those can be used as any [AngularJS directive attributes notation](http://docs.angularjs.org/guide/directive#creating-custom-directives_matching-directives)
+Those can be used as any [AngularJS directive attributes notation][angularattributes]

 * **playlist**: A string, representing the name in the parent scope containing an Array containing audioElements(s)
 * **player-control**: _deprecated_: A string, referring to the name created in the parent scope to access `media-player` properties.